agusmgarcia/react-core/.github/README.commands.md

 ## Setup

-In your _package.json_ file, make sure you have set `core: "app"` in case it is a NextJS application, `core: "lib"` for library or `core: "azure-func"` for Azure functions.
+In your _package.json_ file, make sure you have set `core: "app"` in case it is a NextJS application, `core: "lib"` for library, `core: "azure-func"` for Azure functions or `core: "node"` for NodeJS applications.

 ```jsonc
 // ./package.json